luweizhang/chess-ai/README.md

 ## Explanation of Monte Carlo Tree Search

 Monte Carlo tree search involves treating the game as a multi-armed bandit problem.
 Many games are simulated to the end and the outcome of the game is backwards propagated through the tree.
-Going through this process essentially creates more training data for your evaluation function (DeepMind calls this the "value network")
+Going through this process essentially creates more training data for your evaluation function (DeepMind calls this the "value network").
+Self-play simulations are a form of reinforcement learning (RL).

 https://jeffbradberry.com/posts/2015/09/intro-to-monte-carlo-tree-search/